dalkoran/dalkoran.github.io/_posts/2009-04-30-problems-binding-to-selectedvalue-with-microsofts-wpf-datagrid.md

+---
----title: "Problems binding to SelectedValue with Microsoft’s WPF DataGrid"
+title: "Problems binding to SelectedValue with Microsoft’s WPF DataGrid"
 date: 2009-04-30 13:17
 author: spencen
 comments: true
 categories: [.NET, Development, WPF]
 tags: []
 ---

 I had been seeing some odd exceptions being thrown by the WPF DataGrid code when interacting with the “new row” place holder.